mixu/markdown-styles/readme.md

     npm install
     make build

 To regenerate the screenshots, you need cutycapt (or some other Webkit to image tool) and imagemagic.
+On Ubuntu / Debian, that's:

+    sudo aptitude install cutycapt imagemagick

-You also need to install the web fonts locally so that cutycapt will find them, run `node font-download.js` to get the commands you need to run.
+You also need to install the web fonts locally so that cutycapt will find them, run `node font-download.js` to get the commands you need to run (basically a series of wget and fc-cache -fv commands).

 Finally, run: